cmoesgaard/curl/docs/INTERNALS.md

 ==========

- The test suite is placed in its own subdirectory directly off the root in the curl archive tree, and it contains a bunch of scripts and a lot of test case data.
+ The test suite is placed in its own subdirectory directly off the root in the carl archive tree, and it contains a bunch of scripts and a lot of test case data.

  The main test script is `runtests.pl` that will invoke test servers like